danbihan/danbihan.github.io/_drafts/2021-05-29-notes-template.md

   - Subitem 1
     - Sub-subitem 1

-Listst can also be ordered:
+Listst can also be ordered (note the double indentation):
 1. Item 1
 2. Item 2
     1. Subitem 1

+To write something between bullets or numbered lists while preserving the hierarchy, indent the something.

 ### Centering
 To center text, wrap it around using `<p align="center">...</p>`: